Lawxsz/make-u-own-stealer/README.md

-# MAKE U OWN STEALER - SOURCE !! 🚀
+# MAKE U OWN STEALER - SOURCE SCRIPTS !! 🚀
 ## STARR FOR MORE UPDATES ❤️
-- 🎄 Auto setup done!
 - 🌟 **Leave a star!!**
 - Discord: https://discord.gg/F3zsrZqNBY
 - Telegram: https://t.me/prysmax
+-
+This repository is for educational purposes only, we only provide Python Scripts so that you can use them in the purposes you need.
 # Features - Scripts
 - 🚀 Telegram Stealer
 - 🚀 Discord Tokens